SamAkinbile/Hangman/README.md

 - Determine the maximum number of guesses (life) allowed.
 You have a chance of 6 lifes

 #### Displaying the Word
-Display spaces "-" to represent each letter in the chosen word.
+Display spaces "(_)" to represent each letter in the chosen word.

 #### Guessing Letters
-- The player makes guesses from the alphabet.
+- The player makes guesses from the list of guess_word list by typing the alphabet.
-- If the guessed letter is part of the word reveall in the "(_)" spaces.
-The player does not lose any life.
+- If the guessed alphabet is part of the word reveal in the "(_)" spaces.
 The player continue playing.

 #### Incorrect Guesses
-- If the guessed letter is not present in the spaces revealed "(_)" .
+- If the player makes incorrect guess and it is not present in the spaces revealed "(_)" .
 The player loses a life.
-- It also keep track of a letter that is alraedy guessed "You have alraedy guessed a letter"
+- It also keep track of a alphabet that is alraedy guessed "You have already guessed a letter"
 - Keep track of a guess counter.

  #### Victory Condition
-- If all letters are correctly guessed before reaching or exceeding the number of guesses.
+- If all letters are correctly guessed before reaching or exceeding the number of life.
 You win!

 #### Defeat Condition
 - If the player reaches the number of guesses before guessing the word or already guessed the leter.
 It will print  "You have alraedy guessed a letter, You lose"